cvdlab-projects/webanim/multimedia/docs/WebAnim_video.md

 Origin
 -------
 The WebAnim project was born whithin a bigger project promoted by Alberto Paoluzzi, full professor at Roma Tre University, in his Biomedical Informatic class.<br/>
  The target of this project consist in developing tools for the modeling, rendering, animation of biological object like proteins, cells and organs on a web environment.
-The WebAnim project, as the name may suggest, has to care about animate 3D models according to a storyboard, and record the scene in a video providing an interface for searching them by tags and play them into the browser.
+The WebAnim project, as the name may suggest, has to care about animate 3D models according to a storyboard, and record the scene in a video providing an interface for searching them throgh tags and play them into the browser.
 The video encoding and streaming module handle recording and playing features.

-Targets
+1. Targets
 -------
 The WebAnim video encoding and streaming module main targets (and features) are: